Help your clients to avoid unnecessary courses of antibiotics!

 I recommend a trio of uva ursi, d-mannose, and alkalizing the urine.
 D-mannose (a nonabsorbed sugar) is released from the body via urine and encourages bacteria to release their grip on the lining of the urinary tract – in favor of grabbing ahold of one of their favorite food sources.
 Uva ursi is a potent, herbal antibacterial.

-This is a physician-penned blog article with more detail about d-mannose which might be interesting to you – and perhaps also inspiring to your clients to try this seems-too-good-to-be-true remedy: http://tahomaclinic.com/2011/01/d-mannose-for-bladder-and-kidney-infections/
+This is a physician-penned blog article with more detail about d-mannose which might be interesting to you – and perhaps also inspiring to your patients and clients to try this seems-too-good-to-be-true remedy: http://tahomaclinic.com/2011/01/d-mannose-for-bladder-and-kidney-infections/

 Of course, you also want to make sure your clients are drinking plenty of fresh, clean, plain water to help to flush the infectious microbes from the body throughout treatment.